 Look for job vacancies at:

-If you haven't obtained some of the professional qualifications previously mentioned, you will be expected to undertake those.
-Many firms will offer to pay for the course and the exams, give you time off to study and later fund your professional body membership.
+Many firms will pay for the course and the exams, give you time off to study and, later, fund your professional body membership.

 Employers may run workshops and seminars as part of on-the-job training.
 The workshops cover areas such as financial markets and changes in legislation and regulations.
 Firms also organise events and conferences, which provide opportunities for networking.

 As your career progresses, it's possible to study for more advanced professional qualifications such as the CISI Chartered Wealth Manager Qualification, a postgraduate-level specialist qualification, or the CFA Program, a Masters-level qualification awarded by the CFA Institute.